-Permanent grades are reported at the end of each semester via MyRebel, the online student portal, on the Hill College website at www.hillcollege.edu.
+Permanent grades are reported at the end of each semester via MyRebel, the online student portal, on the Hill College website.

 PRESIDENT'S LIST

 The purpose of the President's List is to honor those students who achieve academic perfection by making the highest grade point average possible, 4.0, while enrolled in at least 12 semester hours of courses, excluding developmental/remedial courses.